elastic/search-ui/CONTRIBUTING.md

 Publish new version
 (Example, publish 0.6.0)

-1. Run `npx lerna changed` to see which projects will be published.
-2. Update `CHANGELOG` files to include version `v0.6.0` for the projects that will be published.
+1. Update `CHANGELOG` files to include version `v0.6.0` for the projects that will be published.
    NOTE: Lerna does NOT update `package-lock.json` file, so at this point you'll have to manually edit the `package-lock.json` for each updated package to update `0.5.0` to `0.6.0` at the top of the file.
-3. Run `npx lerna version 0.6.0 --exact`.
+2. Run `npx lerna version 0.6.0 --exact`.
-4. Verify correct tags and commits have been created.
+3. Verify correct tags and commits have been created.
-5. Run `nvm use` to make sure you are running the correct version of node, and verify that `npm build` runs without error before publishing.
+4. Run `nvm use` to make sure you are running the correct version of node, and verify that `npm run build` runs without error before publishing.
-6. Run `npx lerna publish from-git`.
+5. Run `npx lerna publish --force-publish=* from-package`.
-7. Verify `0.6.0` has been published to npm.
+6. Verify `0.6.0` has been published to npm.
-8. Create new version branch `git checkout -b v0.6` and push to `origin`.
+7. Create new version branch `git checkout -b v0.6` and push to `origin`.
-9. If this is the latest version of the library, update the `stable` branch to this version `git rebase v0.6` and force push to `origin`.
+8. If this is the latest version of the library, update the `stable` branch to this version `git rebase v0.6` and force push to `origin`.
-10. Create release in Github.
+9. Create release in Github.

 Publish patch version
 (Example, publish 0.6.1)

 1. PR changes into `v0.6` branch.
-2. Run `npx lerna changed` to see which projects will be published.
-3. Update `CHANGELOG` files to include version `0.6.1` for the projects that will be published.
+2. Update `CHANGELOG` files to include version `0.6.1` for the projects that will be published.
    NOTE: Lerna does NOT update `package-lock.json` file, so at this point you'll have to manually edit the `package-lock.json` for each updated package to update `0.6.0` to `0.6.1` at the top of the file.
-4. Run `npx lerna version 0.6.1 --exact`.
+3. Run `npx lerna version 0.6.1 --exact`.
-5. Verify correct tags and commits have been created.
+4. Verify correct tags and commits have been created.
-6. Run `nvm use` to make sure you are running the correct version of node, and verify that `npm build` runs without error before publishing.
+5. Run `nvm use` to make sure you are running the correct version of node, and verify that `npm run build` runs without error before publishing.
-7. Run `npx lerna publish from-git`.
+6. Run `npx lerna publish --force-publish=* from-package`.
-8. Verify `0.6.1` has been published to npm.
+7. Verify `0.6.1` has been published to npm.
-9. Make sure changed are also committed back to master.
+8. Make sure changed are also committed back to master.
-10. If this is the latest version of the library, update the `stable` branch to this version `git rebase v0.6.1` and force push to `origin`.
+9. If this is the latest version of the library, update the `stable` branch to this version `git rebase v0.6.1` and force push to `origin`.
-11. Create release in Github.
+10. Create release in Github.

 ### Canary releases for testing